ray-project/ray/doc/source/ray-core/fault_tolerance/objects.rst

   :end-before: __owners_end__

-Currently, Ray can automatically recover from data loss but not owner failure.
+Ray can automatically recover from data loss but not owner failure.

 .. _fault-tolerance-objects-reconstruction: